Earning a Living – Earning Income “On The Road”

 These are the hard questions to ask – especially in light of the slick marketing materials and sketchy (at best) endorsements of products in much of this industry – especially those companies found in the “health and wellness” sector, which represents 90% or so of all “home based business” companies.

 In the interest of full disclosure, I am and have been involved with a home based business for several years now.
 As I stated in my video, it does meet my two primary criteria – 1) The product stands on its own and there is a legitimate customer base (as a salesman of RV’s, I use it to communicate with my clients in a meaningful way) and 2) The company is actually the low price leader of their industry, handily beating their competition both online and offline.

-Note: I hesitated to put this in as my goal here is NOT to actively promote “what I do”, but as I know it will be a question for some, I offer the link in the following sentence to fully disclose my involvement in the MLM industry.
+Note: I hesitated to put this in as my goal here is NOT to actively promote “what I do” – and in fact, I’m not actively doing this any longer, but as I know it will be a question for some, I offer the link in the following sentence to fully disclose my involvement in the MLM industry.
 Send Out Cards (click to learn more) passed my first two personal (and business) filters as it DOES offer a viable product that does what it purports to do – and – it does it at a price that beats its competition.

 Recall another great concern of mine – especially in the health and wellness arena is the products make claims that simply can not be scientifically substantiated.
 This is why when presented with “opportunities”, if it relates to a “lotion, potion, or pill”, count me out!